ProfeC/dotfiles/README.md

 A repository for diligently handcrafted (_or blatantly copied, in the spirit of open-source_) config files and nifty scripts for my systems.

+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove what you don’t want or need.
+Don’t blindly use my settings unless you want to have EXACTLY what I do. _Use at your own risk!_

 ## Installation